flessendop/ticketwoop/README.md

 # Whalecum

-This tool is made to get your tickets faster then other people because **you** are way more important then other people who are looking for tickets just as hard as you.
+This tool is made to get your tickets faster then other people because **you** are way more important then other people who are looking for tickets just as hard as you. #superego

 ## Setup